 - Failure to make enough money to keep the LLC running and pay debts

 - Failure to follow rules and regulations for business formation properly

 - If a member personally co-signed on a loan for the business

 The fiduciary duties owed to a business by its members refer to their expected loyalty to and care for the business.
 When entering into a business relationship with another, it is vital to have trust that all members of the LLC will act in the best interest of the company and not in their own best interest.

 Member-managed LLCs require different duties of their managing members than their non-managing members.
 Such duties and responsibilities should be clearly outlined in the LLC's operating agreement.

 If you need help with understanding if LLC members can sue each other, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.